What is Milorganite

 Milorganite is composed of heat-dried microbes that have digested the organic material in wastewater.
 Milorganite is manufactured by the Milwaukee Metropolitan Sewerage District.
-The District captures waste water from the metropolitan Milwaukee area, including local industries such as MillerCoors.
+The District captures waste water from the metropolitan Milwaukee area, including local industries.
 This water is then treated with microbes to digest nutrients that are found in it.
 Cleaned water is then returned to Lake Michigan.
-The resulting microbes are then dried, becoming Milorganite fertilizers.
-The Milorganite program is one of the world’s largest recycling efforts.
+The resulting microbes are then dried, becoming Milorganite fertilizer.
+The Milorganite program has been successfully recycling nutrients since 1926.

 Some dogs are attracted to the odor of Milorganite, and may lead to their rolling on freshly fertilized surfaces, eating the product off the lawn, or eating directly from open bags.
 Remember to store Milorganite out of the reach of dogs.
 After spreading, monitor your dog to determine their interest in the product.
 To reduce the attraction we recommend watering your lawn after application and keeping your dog off the lawn for 24 hours.
 Continue reading...